stevegeek/encoded_id/README.md

 * 🔖 **Annotated IDs** - Model type indicators like `user_p5w9-z27j`
 * 🔍 **Finder methods** - Find records using encoded IDs
 * 🛣️ **URL params** - `to_param` with encoded IDs
+* 🔒 **Safe defaults**: Limits on encoded ID lengths to prevent CPU and memory-intensive encode/decodes eg when used in URLs
 * 💾 **Persistence** - Optional database persistence for efficient lookups